This post may contain affiliate links. Please read our disclosure.

 If you rely on manual blood sugar monitoring, it’s a little trickier, since most people don’t monitor every five minutes.
 In this case, you might try increasing how often you check for a while, and maybe even checking during the night if you wake up anyway.

-Most meters allow you to download data to your computer, or you can upload the data to one of various app-based platforms.
+Most meters allow you to download data to your computer, or you can upload these data to one of various app-based platforms.
 This can help you see the data in a more cohesive way so you can start looking for trends.

 Create a plan for your diabetes management